Anne of Cleves: Wedding preparations

 According to the testimony of Henry's companions, he was disappointed with Anne, feeling that she was not as described.
-According to the chronicler Charles Wriothesley, Anne "regarded him little", though it is unknown whether she knew this was the king.
-Henry then revealed his true identity to Anne, although he is said to have been put off the marriage from then on.
+Although Anne "regarded him little", it is unknown whether she knew this was the King.
+Henry then revealed his true identity to Anne, and although he is said to have been put off, the marriage preparations proceeded.
 Henry and Anne then met officially on 3 January on Blackheath outside the gates of Greenwich Park, where a grand reception was laid out.

-Most historians believe that Henry's misgivings about the marriage were blamed on Anne's alleged unsatisfactory appearance and her failure to inspire him to consummate the marriage.
-He felt that he had been misled after his advisors had praised Anne's beauty: "She is nothing so fair as she hath been reported", he complained.
-Cromwell received some blame for the Holbein portrait, which Henry believed had not been an accurate representation of Anne, and for some of the exaggerated reports of her beauty.
-When the king finally met Anne, he was reportedly shocked by her plain appearance, and the marriage was never consummated.
+Most historians believe that Henry's misgivings about the marriage derived from his assessment that Anne's appearance was unsatisfactory and failure to inspire him to consummate the marriage.
+He felt that he had been misled by his advisors' praise: "She is nothing so fair as she hath been reported", he complained.
+He told others in his court that if "it were not that she had come so far into my realm, and the great preparations and state that my people have made for her, and for fear of making a ruffle in the world and of driving her brother into the arms of the Emperor and the French King, I would not now marry her.
+But now it is too far gone, wherefore I am sorry."

+Cromwell received some blame for the Holbein portrait, which Henry believed not an accurate representation of Anne, and for some of the exaggerated reports of her beauty.
 Henry urged Cromwell to find a legal way to avoid the marriage but, by this point, doing so was impossible without endangering the vital alliance with the Germans.
 In his anger and frustration, the King turned on Cromwell, to his subsequent regret.